 Research on song variation has shown that there is a macrogeographic pattern of 4 regiolects across the breeding range (10).
 A Newfoundland regiolect is found primarily on the island and southeastern coast of Labrador.
 The smallest regiolect occurs within the province of Nova Scotia.
 A large Eastern regiolect extends from western Ontario across Quebec and south along the Appalachian Mountains to West Virginia.
 It is also found along the Great Lakes from northern Minnesota to Michigan.
 A Western regiolect ranges from northeastern British Columbia east through western Ontario and northern Michigan.
 There is evidence of behavioral discrimination of these songs by males within the regiolects based on song-playback experiments (11).

-Much of what we know about the breeding biology and life history of this species is based on an early study by Cox's (Cox 1960) in Minnesota.
-More recently, Mourning Warblers have been the subject of many studies of ecological forestry and the impact of different forest management practices on bird communities in boreal Canada and the northeastern United States.
-These studies have shown this species to be a resilient one, capable of adapting to a variety of different silvicultural practices.
-It immediately colonizes new clearings, usually within 1–2 yr of tree harvesting, but numbers begin to decline 7–10 yr later.
-Some ornithologists have expressed concern over this and other fugitive species that chase early second growth, rapidly appearing and disappearing with natural ecological succession in boreal forests.
-Extensive human exploitation in the form of logging, mining, oil exploration, agriculture and prescribed burning continues to provide a constant supply of breeding habitat throughout much of the breeding range.
-This warbler may be one of North America's few Neotropical migrants that has benefited from human disturbance.
+Much of what we know about the breeding biology and life history of this species is based on an early study by Cox (12) in Minnesota.
+The Mourning Warbler continues to be a subject of many studies of ecological forestry and the impact of forest management on bird communities in northern forests.
+These studies have shown this species to be resilient, capable of adapting to a variety of silvicultural practices.
+It rapidly colonizes new clearings, usually 1–2 years since harvesting, but numbers decline by 7–10 years.
+Some ornithologists have expressed concern over this and other fugitive species that 'chase' early-successional forest, appearing and disappearing with ecological succession in boreal forests.
+Exploitation in the form of logging, mining, oil exploration, agriculture, and prescribed burning continue to create new breeding habitats across much of the breeding range.
+The Mourning Warbler is one of few Nearctic–Neotropical migrants that has benefited from human disturbance in forested landscapes.